-(2) The person has posted warning signs or flagpersons at each end of the area which the person intends to use for take-off, landing, and servicing the aircraft.
+(1) The person has secured permission from the county commissioners of the county involved person intends to use for take off, landing, and servicing the aircraft.
 The warning sign must be at least three feet tall, in the shape of an aircraft top or bottom profile, painted fluorescent orange with white lettering, and must state: "Caution.
 Spray planes using road."
 The sign shall be constructed so that it can be securely anchored in an upright position and not be blown over by passing traffic or light winds.
-If, in lieu of signs, a flagperson is used at either or both ends of the area, the flagperson shall use a red flag to wave down oncoming traffic; and (3) The person has made a visual survey of the area to ensure that there is adequate length for the operation without blind spots for road traffic and that there is adequate clearance of telephone and power poles or lines or wire crossing the road Repealed.
+If, in lieu of signs, a flagperson is used at either or both ends of the area, the flagperson shall use a red flag to wave down oncoming traffic; and the operation without blind spots for road traffic and that there is adequate clearance of telephone and power poles or lines or wire crossing the road Repealed.